 Solicit the help of another person.
 With your partner, carefully press on the threshold beginning at one end and working to the next.
 Stay within the pencil lines.
 Push down firmly and make adjustments quickly.
 Once you have set the threshold, close the garage door and inspect it carefully.
 Keep the garage door closed for 24 to 48 hours.
 To properly seal the threshold needs constant pressure until it is completely set.
 Do not drive on it until it is dry.

 Installing garage door thresholds has many benefits both in the winter and the summer months.
 These benefits include keeping your garage clean, dry and protected from rodents and bugs.
 Garage door thresholds are an inexpensive and easy way to solve a lot of problems.
-Anderson Garage Doors is always ready to help you with any garage door needs.
-Just give us a call or send us an email at firstname.lastname@example.org and we’ll be there in no time to help.
+Anderson Garage Doors is always ready to help you with garage winter weather tips.
+Just give us a call at (435) 752-6677 or send us an email at firstname.lastname@example.org and we’ll be there in no time to help.